dougbutner/web-4/README.md

 ```
-The notable parts here are the `time-unit` and `userid` in the payload, and the `bioKey` which is generated by a user's biometric data.
+The notable parts here are the `time-unit` and `userid` in the payload, and the `biokey` which is generated by a user's biometric data.

-We have said we web 4 is based on web 3 (blockchain), but this example intentionally used  **web 2 technology**.
+We have said web 4 is based on web 3 (blockchain), but this example intentionally used  **web 2 technology**.
 Much of the rest of this paper goes over ways to avoid trust by incorporating biometric data in a specific way, but that's not always needed, or helpful.
 We have to trust a government to run our elections.
-We have to trust social media platforms with our photos.
-We have to trust the Sun will rise, and a. giant meteor won't crash into Earth.
+We trust social media platforms with our photos.
+We trust the Sun will rise, and a giant meteor won't crash into Earth.

 The truth is, **all systems have some level of trust**, even if that's just in the system itself.
 If we try to get rid of this trust by implementing a system so good we are our own private key, it can backfire, and when it does, if we built it because we were fearful instead of trusting, that's super lame.

-While I'm going to lay out a possible solution to use biometrics in a "trustless" way that fits with web 3 ideals, I don't personally think it's a good idea, and I won't be designing my Web 4 apps with it for quite some times, if ever.
+While I'm going to lay out a possible solution to use biometrics in a "trustless" way that fits with web 3 ideals, personally I think it's a bad idea in general, and I won't be designing my Web 4 apps with it for quite some time, if ever, because I think social verification is more trustworthy for all stakeholders.

 ___
 # **2**